marousiss/employee-tracker/README.md

 ## Usage

+1. Run `source schema.sql` and `source seeds.sql`.

-To use this application please run `npm start` in the command line.
+2. Run `npm start` in the command line to start the application.

 ## Credits